Best Vegan Flapjacks

-Line a 9 x 13-inch rectangular tin with baking paper.
+Line an 8×10-inch tin with baking paper.
 I recommend leaving a little baking paper hanging out of the edges to make it easier to lift the flapjacks out after baking.

-Add the melted butter to a large bowl then add the rest of the ingredients.
+Add the melted margarine to a large bowl then add the rest of the ingredients.
 Mix everything together thoroughly until the oats are well coated.

 Transfer the mixture into your lined baking tin and press it down tightly in place.
 You can do this using the bottom of a measuring cup or the back of a spoon.

-Bake the flapjacks for 20-30 minutes.
-If you like them super soft and chewy, bake for 20 minutes and if you like them more on the crunchy side, bake for 30 minutes.
-I personally bake them for 25 minutes to acheive something perfectly inbetween!
+Bake the flapjacks for 25-30 minutes.
+If you like them soft and chewy, bake for 25 minutes and if you like them more on the crunchy side, bake for 30 minutes.

 Leave the flapjacks in the tin to cool completely.

 Once fully cooled, remove them from the tin using the edges of the baking paper and place onto a flat surface.
-Cut them into squares using your score marks as a guide.
+Cut them into pieces using your score marks as a guide.

 - Store in an airtight container in a cool, dry place for up to 5 days.